-When dealing with requests for custom manufactured custom assemblies, the question that frequently comes up is - why should a jacketed cable be used in an assembly?
-The answer to that question can be determined by looking at two areas, safety and cosmetics.
+When dealing with requests for custom manufactured custom assemblies, the question that frequently comes up is, "why should a jacketed cable be used in an assembly?"
+The answer to that question can be determined by looking at three key areas: environment, safety, and cosmetics.

-We’ve received cable requests on a hand-drawn dinner napkin, 8x11 pieces of paper, and even old pictures.
-Regardless of the format, once the request is received it is drawn into a basic design which is sent to our Engineering team.
+We’ve received custom cable assembly requests on a hand-drawn dinner napkin, 8x11 pieces of paper, and even old photos.
+Regardless of the format, once the request is received it is drawn into a basic design which is sent to our engineering team.
 We need to have the requested cable assembly design in a particular format in order to be able to manufacture the request appropriately.
-Otherwise our facility would not be able to understand dimensions (etc.) correctly.
+Otherwise our facility would not be able to understand dimensions, etc., correctly.
 An official manufacturing ready design drawing would then be returned to you.

-Navigating throughout the complex cable industry can be both difficult and time consuming.
-This is especially true if for whatever reason you have to change your cable supplier.
+Navigating through the complex cable industry can be both difficult and time consuming.
+This is especially true if, for whatever reason, you have to change your cable assembly manufacturers.
 This blog post is intended to give you a perspective of what to expect if you find yourself in the need of switching an existing cable assembly design to a new supplier.

 Cable Assemblies can be used in almost any environment, but some environments pose specific challenges that need to be individually addressed.
-One such environment is when a cable assembly is installed in areas where there is a high rodent presence.
-These installations can include any outdoor application, indoor industrial installations, residential applications, food/grain storage areas, or any area that offers shelter and food for rodents.
+One such environment is when a cable assembly is installed in areas highly susceptible to rodent damage.
+Installations requiring rodent protection can include any outdoor application, indoor industrial installations, residential applications, food/grain storage areas, or any area that offers shelter and food for rodents.

-When developing an overmold tool for a custom cable assembly, consideration needs to be given to the cosmetic appearance desired of the finished part.
-There are several areas that constitute these considerations, the desired finish of the end part, and the preciseness of the molding tool itself.
+When developing an overmold tool for a custom cable assembly, consideration needs to be given to the tactile features of the finished part.
+There are several areas that constitute these considerations, including the desired finish of the end part as well as the precision of the molding tool itself.
 The choices you make in physical features may seem insignificant, but the touch, feel, and appearance can have a real impact on the final cable assembly.